Chamrousse

-Chamrousse (/fr/) is a ski resort in Southeastern France, in the Belledonne mountain range near Grenoble in the Isère department.
-It is located in a commune of the same name and is situated on the Recoin at 1650 m and the Roche Béranger at 1750 m.
-The ski-lifts reach the Cross of Chamrousse at 2253 m.
+Chamrousse (/fr/) is a commune and a ski resort in the Isère department in Southeastern France.
+It is located in the Belledonne mountain range southeast of Grenoble.
+The commune was created in 1989 from parts of the communes Saint-Martin-d'Uriage, Vaulnaveys-le-Haut and Séchilienne.
+The ski resort is situated on the Recoin at 1650 m and the Roche Béranger at 1750 m.
+The ski-lifts reach the Croix de Chamrousse at 2253 m.

+Population

+Population data refer to the area corresponding with the commune as of January 2025.

-Olympics
+1968 Winter Olympics

 Chamrousse hosted the six alpine skiing events of the 1968 Winter Olympics, where Jean-Claude Killy of France won three gold medals in the men's events.
 All women's events took place at Recoin de Chamrousse, located 2 km away.

 Skiing at Chamrousse

 There are more than 90 km of downhill runs at Chamrousse and 24 ski lifts.
 There are also 37 km of trails for cross-country skiing.
 Cross-country skiing can be practised from the opening of the resort to early or mid-April.

 Cycle racing

 Details of the climb

 The road to the ski station starts at Uriage-les-Bains from where the climb is 19 km long, gaining 1235 m in elevation, at an average gradient of 6.5%.
 There are several sections in excess off 11% in the early stages of the climb.
 For the Tour de France, the summit is at an elevation of 1730 m.

 The ski station can also be reached by a more northerly route, from Uriage-les-Bains via Saint-Martin-d'Uriage.
 This climb is 18.2 km gaining 1315 m in elevation, at an average gradient of 7.2%.